autoshgame/Create-With-Code-Unit1/README.md

 Basic rewiew
-   This project contain two simple sences,  one is a car trying to move over obstacles, two is a flying plane
+   This project contain two simple sences,  one is a car trying to move over obstacles, two is a flying plane This is just a chalange and it has been completed -_-